piersfinlayson/pico1541-rs/BUILD.md

 ### Install Rust

 Skip if already installed.
-Any modern version of Rust should be fine - pico1541-rs was primarily developed using 1.83 and 1.85.
+Any version of Rust supporting the 2024 edition should be fine - pico1541-rs was primarily developed and tested using 1.85.

 ```bash
 curl --proto '=https' --tlsv1.2 -sSf https://sh.rustup.rs | sh